Asian Style- Eggplantplant (Aubergine)

 Spring Onion – I find it has a milder flavor than the brown onion

-After having prepared the aubergine, heat some olive oil in a large frying pan. place the sliced aubergine through the cornmeal and fry each slice in the hot oil for 5 minutes.
-Simmer the aubergine, and add the chili, garlic, vinegar, teriyaki and soya sauce.
+After having prepared the aubergine, heat some olive oil in a large frying pan.
+Place the sliced aubergine in the cornmeal and fry each slice in the hot oil for 5 minutes.
+Simmer the aubergine, and add the chili, garlic, vinegar, teriyaki, and soya sauce.

 Asian Style Aubergine